-In short - it's a bit of a mess.
+In short, it's a bit of a mess.
 Not very believable and pretty dull, to be honest.
-Written in a first-person narration which I usually like, but in this one, lots of time is spent on the hero's inner thoughts (even dreams) and "thinking out loud" kind of rationalising and deduction.
+Written in a first-person narration, which I usually like, but in this one, a lot of time is spent on the hero's inner thoughts (even his dreams) and "thinking out loud" kind of rationalising and deduction.
 Which is pretty shitty because Sam is not much of an investigator (asshole even reads Nina's private diary!).
 Instead of doing his job correctly, he spends most of the time fucking Nina and whining about his failing marriage.
-To be honest, that former part was kind of amusing and probably pretty daring for the 50s.
-I mean, they are both so horny they don't even mind when she gets a period (she simply dismiss it by "I'm not very sick, darling; it was mostly a false alarm.")
+To be honest, that former part was kind of amusing and probably quite daring for the 50s.
+I mean, they are both so horny they don't even mind when she gets a period (she simply dismisses it by "I'm not very sick, darling; it was mostly a false alarm.")

-Initially promising with that identity switch trick, it unfortunately never really takes off.
+Initially promising with that identity switch trick, but unfortunately, it never really takes off.

 2/5